lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/210_introduction/010whatisjenkins.md

 How CodeBuild works?

-he following diagram shows what happens when you run a build with CodeBuild:
+The following diagram shows what happens when you run a build with CodeBuild:

 ![CB-flow](/images/mfe/CB-flow.png?classes=border,shadow)